-One of the most significant and influential indigenous cultural leaders of our time, Kwaxsistalla, Clan Chief Adam Dick, passed away peacefully on July 30 in Nanaimo, B.C.
+One of the most significant and influential indigenous cultural leaders of our time, Kwaxsistalla, Clan Chief Adam Dick, passed away peacefully on July 30.
 He was Ugwamey [clan chief] of the Qawadillikalla Clan of the Dzawataineuk Tribe of the Kwakwaka’wakw Nation and an internationally-recognized expert on the intricate cultural, spiritual, and ecological traditions of his people.

-Born in seclusion and off the record books, the Ninogaad decided he would be born at his maternal grandmother’s village of Tlamataxw (Campbell River), so as to avoid detection and apprehension by the RCMP or Indian Agents.
+He was born in seclusion and off the record books.
+The Ninogaad decided he would be born at his maternal grandmother’s village of Tlamataxw (Campbell River), so as to avoid detection and apprehension by the RCMP or Indian Agents.
 He began his training at the age of four at Kingcome Inlet on the British Columbia mainland and Deep Harbour and other food gathering locations of his clan around the Broughton Archipelago.

-His paternal grandfather, Kwaxistalla, oversaw his training with other clan chiefs, potlatch chiefs and ninogaad of his nation with an intensity that reflected the urgency of their mission.
-Through his mother, Clan Chief Anitsa's prophetic dream, The ninogaad understood their world was imploding and took action and lead a resistance by training young Adam like no other.
-Taking young Adam by the hand, these elders led him to a longhouse where a fire was lit; or along a secluded beach; or deep into the woods; up a mountain; or to the headwaters of his river; to provide focused teaching.
+His paternal grandfather, Kwaxistalla, oversaw his training with other clan chiefs, potlatch chiefs and ninogaad of his nation.
+They trained him throughout his childhood with an intensity that reflected the urgency of their mission.
+Through his mother, Clan Chief Mary Dick (Anitsa) prophetic dream, the ninogaad understood their world was imploding and took action and lead a resistance by training young Adam like no other.
+Taking young Adam by the hand, these elders led him to a Guk'dzi (ceremonial big house) where a fire was lit; or along a secluded beach; or deep into the forest; or up a mountain; or to the headwaters of his river; to provide focused teaching.
 Drawing images of the longhouse in the sand, they marked the position of the chief, saying “this is where you will stand.”
 There, he learned the responsibilities of chiefs for overseeing the coordination of human, spiritual, and environmental domains.
 Most of his days were devoted to intense study, even as other children were allowed to play.

 He moved between his Clan's food gathering places following the seasons to stay off the grid.
 This allowed his grandparents to teach him all aspects of his traditional territory and his stewardship obligations as a Clan Chief.
 All the while the elder grandparents kept him one step ahead of the police boats patrolling for children.
 Though he always said, “I never received an education, like those who went to residential school,” he received Kwakwaka’wakw formal training well beyond any other living person of his time.
 With the passing of the elders of his youth, he alone became the most learned man in the Kwakwaka’wakw world.